Iowa Law Scholarships and Fellowships

 Law Opportunity Fellowships

 The College of Law is committed to affording opportunities for legal careers to persons historically underrepresented in the legal profession.
-The Law Opportunity Fellowship Program (LOF) was established by the University to provide access to law school for students from groups and backgrounds historically underrepresented within the legal community.
-Among the criteria considered in awarding the fellowships are: educationally and/or socio-economically disadvantaged backgrounds, leadership potential, and academic merit.
-Awards may be up to full nonresident tuition for three years and the opportunity to hold a research assistant position for the second and third years.
+The Law Opportunity Fellowship Program was established by the University to provide access to law school for students from groups and backgrounds historically underrepresented within the legal community.
+Among the criteria considered in awarding the fellowships are educationally and/or socio-economically disadvantaged backgrounds and academic merit.
+Awards range up to full tuition, with a research-assistantship component in upper-level years.
+Renewal for the second and third year requires that the fellowship recipient remain in good academic and professional standing at the College of Law.
 Good academic standing requires a cumulative grade point average of 2.1 or above.
 Good professional standing requires ethical and responsible conduct as a member of the law school community in accordance with University and law school policies.
-Students who enrolled prior to the fall of 2013 should refer to their retention communication for details.

 Public Interest Grants and Scholarships